Joy-Anna Duggar Grieves Loss Of Daughter With Instagram Post In Honor Of Her Due Date

-Joy-Anna Duggar continues to grieve the loss of her infant daughter with her husband Austin Forsyth.
-The baby, which would have been due in eight days, was honored by her mother with a touching Instagram post where Joy-Anna shared a photo of herself, her sisters and sisters-in-law at a time when all were sharing the glow of pregnancy together.
+Joy-Anna Duggar continues to grieve the loss of her daughter with her husband, Austin Forsyth.
+The baby, which would have been due in eight days, was honored by her mother with a touching Instagram post where Joy-Anna shared a photo of herself, her sisters, and sisters-in-law at a time when all were sharing the glow of pregnancy together.

-The Counting On star shared the photo, where she was seen pictured alongside sisters-in-law Kendra Duggar, Anna Duggar, Abbie Duggar, and Lauren Duggar as well as her sister Jessa Duggar, who cradled her newborn baby girl Ivy in her arms.
+The Counting On star shared the photo, where she was seen pictured alongside sisters-in-law Kendra Duggar, Anna Duggar, Abbie Duggar, and Lauren Duggar, as well as her sister, Jessa Duggar, who cradled her newborn baby girl, Ivy, in her arms.

 At the time, all the women were pregnant together, making for a stunning family photo.